 Professor David Watkinson

-Professor of Conservation, Head of School
+Professor of Conservation, Head of Archaeology and Conservation and Deputy Head of School

 - Structure, decay and conservation of historical and archaeological objects.